varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

   People[] public people;

-  //to initialize inside of contract we woul do:
+  //to initialize inside of contract we would do:
   //People public person = People({favoriteNumber:2, name: "Patric"})

   function store(uint256 _favoriteNumber) public{